She Loves Biscotti

 Instructions

-• Combine flour, salt and pepper in a large plate.
+• Whisk together the flour, salt and pepper on a large plate.

-• Cook veal (in batches) very quickly in hot pan for approximately 2 minutes per side or until golden brown.
-Transfer to warming dish and transfer to a warm oven.
+• Cook veal (in batches) very quickly in a hot pan for approximately 45-60 seconds per side or until golden brown.
+Transfer to a warming dish and transfer to a warm oven.

-• In the same pan, drizzle about 1 tablespoon olive oil and sauté quartered mushrooms until golden.
+• In the same pan, drizzle 1 tablespoon olive oil and sauté the quartered mushrooms over medium-high heat until golden.
+Season to taste.

-• Add reserved wine/lemon sauce and parsley to mushrooms and heat through.
+• Add reserved wine/lemon sauce to the mushrooms and heat for 30 seconds.

 Notes